 In this scenario, the typical user will have a streamlined experience, but you’re more likely to catch fraudsters using synthetic identities.

-There’s no silver bullet to identity verification.
+Remember: there’s no silver bullet to identity verification.
 Since no method is foolproof, it’s important to layer different types of verification to offset the tradeoffs of each method without adding too much friction.
 Known as the “Swiss Cheese Model,” each additional layer is another chance to identify a fraudster and prevent them from damaging your business.

 Identify synthetic fraud before it’s too late with Persona

 If you’re concerned about identifying synthetic fraud in your business, Persona can help.
 Our system is fully customizable and offers a wide range of verification components, including eCBSV, AAMVA, and other issuing and authoritative database checks.
+Our fraud investigation and link analysis tool, Graph, also makes it easy to expose hard-to-catch instances of synthetic fraud and block repeat fraudsters — all with minimal engineering investment.